Water Meter & Fire Service Installation Requirements

-- Water needed for construction may be obtained from an existing water service at the property after submitting application at the cashier's counter at City Hall.
-No water hoses will be permitted to obstruct city sidewalks.
+- Water needed for construction may be obtained from an existing water service at the property after submitting an application at the cashier's counter at City Hall.
+Water hoses that obstruct city sidewalks will NOT be permitted.

 - Contractors can obtain water for construction from a nearby fire hydrant by submitting an application to the cashier's counter at City Hall.
-A $10 installation fee and a $250 deposit for the meter and eddy valve is required.
-The $250 deposit will be returned when the equipment is returned in good condition.
+A $10 installation fee and a $250 deposit for the meter and eddy valve are required.
+The $250 deposit will be refunded when the equipment is returned in good condition.

-- All new water service installations shall be made by the City of Monterey Park, Water Utility Division employees only.
-Costs are actual time, and city cost for materials and equipment, plus 30% overhead.
+- All new water service installations shall be made by the City of Monterey Park Water Utility Division employees only.
+Costs are actual City labor hours and costs for materials and equipment, plus 30% overhead.

-- Contractors are not permitted to operate any city water valves.
-For assistance operating city water valves please contact the Water Utility Division Distribution Section.
+- Contractors are not permitted to operate any City water valves.
+For assistance operating City water valves, contact the Water Utility Division Distribution Section.

 - The contractor shall indicate on the street curb with a blue or yellow marker, a "W" for the water meter location and a "F" for any fire service location.